rgbkrk/rachel/README.md

 ## Analysis Machine

-To bring up an environment with the notebooks and python files in one IPython notebok package, run this in Docker.
+To bring up an environment with the notebooks and python files in one IPython notebook package, run this in Docker.

 ```
 docker run -it -e "PASSWORD=pickyourownpasswordnotyournose" -d -p 8888:8888 probablyrgbkrk/collaborachel